osse01/osse01/README.md

-Hi, I’m Oscar
+Hi, I am Oscar

 I know C++ and Python at an intermediate level.
-I've also studied courses in Assembly (ARM architecture) and computer structures.
+I have also studied courses in Assembly (ARM architecture) and computer structures.
-I think low-level programming is fun and interesting!

-I do some Arduino projects aswell, on my free time.
+My biggest interests are in maths, which is why many projects are optimization problems written in the Julia programming language, often solved using the HiGHS solver.